Projects per year

 Research profile

-Natal van Riel is Professor of Biomedical Systems Biology at the department of Biomedical Engineering (research group Computational Biology) at Eindhoven University of Technology, where he leads the Systems Biology and Metabolic Diseases research program.
+Natal van Riel is Professor of Biomedical Systems Biology at the department of Biomedical Engineering at Eindhoven University of Technology, where he leads the Computational Biology group and the Systems Biology and Metabolic Diseases research program.
 He is also part-time Professor of Computational Modelling at Amsterdam University Medical Centers (location AMC, University of Amsterdam's Faculty of Medicine).
-His research focuses on modelling of metabolic networks and physiology, machine learning for parameter estimation, methods for analysis of dynamic models, and applications in Metabolic Syndrome and associated diseases such as Type 2 Diabetes.
+His research focuses on modelling of metabolic networks and physiology, scientific machine learning for personalized models and human digital twins, and methods for analysing complex dynamical systems.
+He applies these approaches to cardiometabolic diseases, including obesity and type 2 diabetes.
+He actively collaborates with engineers, AI specialists, physiologists, clinicians, healthcare professionals, social scientists, and patients to translate data science and computational models into medical applications.

 Academic background